aws-samples/cfn101-workshop/content/intermediate/templates/resource-dependencies/index.md

 1. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/).
 2. From **Create stack**, choose **With new resources (standard)**.
 3. Choose the **Template is ready** option.
 From **Specify template**, choose **Upload a template file**.
 Upload the `resource-dependencies-without-dependson.yaml` template, and choose **Next**.
 4. Enter a stack name.
-For example, specify `cfn-workshop-resource-dependencies-lab`.
+For example, specify `cfn-workshop-resource-dependencies`.
 When ready, choose **Next**.
 5. Choose to accept default values on the **Configure stack options** page; scroll to the bottom of the page, and choose **Next**.
 6. In the **Review** page, scroll to the bottom and choose **Create stack**.
 ::::